 How to Setup Kubb

-Last step is to set up all 5 Kubb pieces on each players baseline putting the kind of the center of the middle line as below.
+The last step is to set up all 5 Kubb pieces on each player’s baseline putting the kind of the center of the middle line as below.

 How many people can play kubb

 Once the Kubb field is set up and you have chosen your Team names next is to decide who throws first.
 Each team can consist of 1 to 6 people per team.